 ‘The idea that no prisoners were to be taken in the Spelonken appears to have been started by the late Captain Hunt and after his death continued by orders given personally by Captain Taylor.’

+‘Lieutenant Morant seems to have been the prime mover in carrying out these orders, Lieutenant Handcock willingly lent himself as the principal executioner of them.’
 ‘I agree with the opinion of the Court of Inquiry, the order given by Captain Taylor that no prisoners were to be taken was against the usage of modern warfare in my opinion rendered him personally responsible for the shooting of these 6 Boers who were coming in to surrender and who made defence when fired on as being an accessory before the fact he is liable to a charge of murder.’
 ‘The verbal orders given by Captain Taylor to the officers and men of the BVC at various times not to take prisoners rendered him personally responsible for these massacres and I think he is liable as an accessory before the fact.’

 St Clair also made comments about Captain Taylor’s culpability in the murder of non combatants.
 He stated: